 US Federal Aid

-ATTENTION: Students commencing in July 2020 - Due to uncertainty around the current COVID-19 situation, issuing of new US Federal Aid Award Letters will be issued in early 2019.
+ATTENTION: Students commencing in July 2020 - Due to uncertainty around the current COVID-19 situation, issuing of new US Federal Aid Award Letters will not be issued until August 2019.

 To be eligible for US Federal Aid, you must:

 - Be enrolled at least half time in an eligible program.
 'Half time' is defined as at least 6 credit points in the main semester-long study periods (eg Study Period 1 & 2).

 - Be enrolled internally at James Cook University and not be undertaking external (online) subjects.

 - Understand the University’s satisfactory academic progress and maximum time frame stipulations.